OpenNER 1.0: Standardized Open-Access Named Entity Recognition Datasets in 50+ Languages: Data Sources

-We include 34 datasets spanning 51 languages in OpenNER.
+We include 36 corpora spanning 52 languages in OpenNER.
 Most of the datasets use a variant of the CoNLL-02 ontology \citep{tjong-kim-sang-2002-introduction}, and a few are derived from OntoNotes \citep{hovy-etal-2006-ontonotes} or develop customized ontologies.
-As seen in Table~\ref{tab:stats},\footnote{Unfortunately, the sizes of our tables forces them to be at the end of the main paper.} the datasets span a range of language families and differing numbers of entity types.
+As seen in Table~\ref{tab:stats}, the datasets span a range of language families and differing numbers of entity types.
+We categorize the corpora as following either a CoNLL- or OntoNotes-derived ontology in Table \ref{tab:sources}, which provides names and citations for all included datasets.
+The CoNLL-02 corpus \citep{tjong-kim-sang-2002-introduction} consists of Spanish and Dutch newswire data and introduces the \texttt{LOC}/\texttt{ORG}/\texttt{PER}/\texttt{MISC} tagset adapted by many other corpora in this collection.
+The majority of corpora in OpenNER follow a type ontology similar to that of CoNLL-02 with \texttt{PERSON}, \texttt{LOCATION}, \texttt{ORGANIZATION}, and \texttt{MISC}.